valueadd-poland/valueadd/libs/validation-messages/README.md

 ### 1. Import ValidationMessagesModule

-Import ValidationMessagesModule in the module of your application you'd like to use ng-validation-messages component.
+Import ValidationMessagesModule in the module of your application you'd like to use va-validation-messages component.

 ```
 @NgModule({